In the following steps, you will learn how to make a Christmas sweater design and a knitted text effect in Adobe Illustrator.

 Envato Elements is an excellent resource for knit effects, sweater effects, or sweater illustrations.
 Here's a short list of some of the most popular assets that you can find.

-Ugly Sweater Photoshop Action (ATN, PAT)
+Ugly Sweater Photoshop Action (ATN, PAT) (no longer available)

 Cut the hassle of learning how to create a Christmas sweater pattern in Photoshop and use this ugly sweater Photoshop action to easily create a sweater illustration.